diplomegalo/Poc/Poc.GraphQL.Gtw/README.md

 Note that this time `HotChocolate.Stitching` package added additionally because the `Menu` service is the `Api Gateway`.

-At this point you can open your solution and see the three project within:
+At this point you can open your solution and see the three projects within:

 ```shell
 .\Poc.GraphQL.Gtw.sln